 Considering that the process of migrating business logic is a meticulous one, the best option would be automating this process.

-Ispirer Toolkit stands out as a reliable solution for automated database migration.
+SQLWays stands out as a reliable solution for automated db migration.
 It has an intelligent migration core that consists of thousands of conversion rules, which make the automated process smooth and hassle-free.

-This tool provides a number of features that facilitate migration of business logic:
+This tool provides a number of features that facilitate migration to an app tier:

 - Automated conversion of SQL to Java.
-The tool supports a wide list of sources, including Oracle, Sybase, SQL Server, PostgreSQL, Informix, MySQL, Teradata, Interbase, Firebird, DB2 LUW, DB2 OS/390, DB2 AS/400.
-Regardless of the source you have, Ispirer Toolkit ensures a high level of automation rate that definitely saves your time and effort.
+The tool supports a wide list of sources, including Oracle, Sybase, Microsoft SQL Server, PostgreSQL, Informix, MySQL, Teradata, Interbase, Firebird, DB2 LUW, DB2 OS/390, DB2 AS/400.
+SQLWays automates the entire database migration, including data migration, migrating database objects - procedures, stored functions, constraints, etc.).
+Regardless of the source you have, SQLWays ensures a high level of automation rate that definitely saves your time and effort.

 - Migration with/without connection to the source database.
-Ispirer Toolkit functions seamlessly with or without a database connection.
-Regardless of the option chosen, it facilitates the smooth migration of business logic from the database to the application level.
+SQLWays functions seamlessly with or without a db connection.
+Regardless of the option chosen, it facilitates the smooth migration of business logic from the data to the application level.
 Nevertheless, it's noteworthy that establishing a connection to the database enables Ispirer Toolkit to incorporate supplementary data from the database, thus enhancing the conversion process.

 - Customization.
-To account for peculiarities of each specific source database, Ispirer Toolkit can be customized by our experts.
+To account for peculiarities of each specific source RDBMS, SQLWays can be customized by our experts.
 In order to improve the automation rate, we can add new conversion rules to the core of the tool and ensure that the automation will be close to 100%.

 Oracle PL/SQL to Java Conversion Demo